ZornLab/Mona/README.md

 Ease - Include only the most important functions and options, clearly organized, quickly load and view large datasets

-Interactivity - View multiple plots of multiple types at once, change/move/expand them seamlessly, use tools like zoom, pan, and select,
+Interactivity - View multiple plots of multiple types at once, change/move/expand them seamlessly, use tools like zoom, pan, and select

 Design - Dedicate as much space to plots as possible, everything within a single page